mb-BCA/SiReNetA/README.md

 -------------------------------------------------------------------------------
 ### VERSION HISTORY

-##### December XX, 2025 (Release of Version 1.0)
+##### Month DD, 2026 (Release of Version 1.0)

 TO BE REVISED BEFORE v1 RELEASE.
 Stable version 1.0 checked, validated and released.
+Summary of main features:

 * The library has been reshaped to be compliant with the modern [PyPA specifications](https://packaging.python.org/en/latest/specifications/).
 * [Hatch](https://hatch.pypa.io/latest/) was chosen as the tool to build and publish the package.
 See the *pyproject.toml* file.
 * Bug fixes to adapt to the various changes in Python and NumPy since last release.
-* _Sample and validation scripts in the "*Examples/*" folder revised and adapted to recent changes in Python and NumPy._
+* TODO: Sample and validation scripts included in the "*Examples/*" folder.

 ##### March 14, 2024